fbr600/rERR/README.md

 ## Installing

-* With installation of source code: require Rtools installed in your computer The package can be installed directly from github:
+* With compilation of source code: require Rtools installed in your computer

+  The package can be installed directly from github:

   ```
   install.packages("devtools")
   devtools::install_github("fbr600/rERR")
   ```
+* Without compilation:

-* You can download the .zip file [here](https://github.com/fbr600/rERR_binnary/raw/master/rERR_0.0.0.9000.zip) and install from RStudio changing the 'install from' in the Tools->Install Packages and browsing the downloaded zip file.
+You can download the .zip file [here](https://github.com/fbr600/rERR_binnary/raw/master/rERR_0.0.0.9000.zip) and install from RStudio changing the *'install from'* in the *Tools->Install Packages* and browsing the downloaded zip file.

 ## Model Specification